Reference Parameters

 trustlist

-Bitmask controlling which components of the trust list are read or written.
+Bitmask controlling which trust list components are read or written.
 Values can be combined.

 | Value | Component | Description |